 GCSE Maths Higher · AQA · Algebra

 To interpret a gradient in context, write a sentence with three parts: a number, a unit, and a per-unit phrase.
-For a printing cost , the gradient means "the cost increases by £4 for each additional film rented".
-Writing "the gradient is 4" gets the algebra mark but loses the interpretation mark — and AQA awards both, every series.
+For a monthly phone bill , the gradient means "the bill increases by 5p for each text sent".
+Writing "the gradient is 0.05" gets the algebra mark but loses the interpretation mark, and AQA awards both, every series.

 The fix is a two-part technique: a units anchor for the gradient (it forces you to say "X what, per what?") and a zero-input check for the y-intercept (it forces you to say what happens when nothing has happened yet).